Paul Lee (basketball): Early life and education

 Paul John Lee was born on February 14, 1989, to Edwin Lee and Helen Dalistan.
 Due to his parents' being unmarried at the time of his birth, his legal surname at birth was his mother's maiden surname, Dalistan.
 His parents would get married on October of the following year.

 Lee was born in Tondo, Manila, to a family of three children.
 While his paternal ancestors of Chinese roots had a history of being involved in the lumber industry since the 19th century, Lee's family did not inherit much wealth.
 Paul John's family lived as a lower middle class household, with his father working as a pedicab driver and his mother briefly working as a domestic worker in the Middle East.
 His family would avoid seeking financial assistance from their other relatives.
+When Paul needed money, he would work as a pedicab driver, ceramic tile carrier, or as a ball boy at a tennis court.

+In grade school, Lee tried different sports such as badminton and baseball.
+He chose to pursue basketball, as he learned how to play from watching NBA games on tv ever since he was four years old.
+He learned the game without any formal training.
 As a young teenager, Lee would already play basketball and join local competitions in Tondo.

 Lee would attend high school at the San Sebastian College – Recoletos.
-He would move to the University of the East to pursue a college education under a full scholarship.
+He would then move to the University of the East to pursue a college education under a full scholarship.

 Amateur career

 High school

-When he was a high school freshman in San Sebastian College – Recoletos, he was discovered when he was playing in the school’s intramurals.
+When he was a high school freshman in San Sebastian College – Recoletos, he thought of trying out for their varsity basketball team, but decided not to after seeing how the varsity team players were bigger than him.
+Although he kept playing basketball, he tried out for other sports as well, such as table tennis, which he played until his third year.
+He was discovered in his third year when he was playing in the school’s intramurals.
 The coach spotted him, made him try out and placed him in the lineup the following year.
-The San Sebastian Staglets would go on to win the NCAA Juniors Championship in his senior year.
+His coach and teammates would provide him allowance when he needed it so he could keep practicing with the team.
+The San Sebastian Staglets would go on to win the NCAA Juniors Championship in his senior year in 2005.
+He would also make the Mythical Five that year.